Jake Burger Player Props: White Sox vs. Athletics

 Jake Burger At The Plate

-- Burger has picked up an RBI in 30.8% of his games this year, with more than one RBI in 16.9% of his games.
-He has also driven in three or more runs in five contests.
+- Burger has driven in a run in 20 games this season (30.3%), including 11 games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.